-Health and safety and risk management policies were in place including processes to ensure the safety of patients and staff members.
 We looked in detail at how the practice identified, assessed and managed clinical and environmental risks related to the service provided.
-We saw risk assessments and the control measures in place to manage those risks for example fire, use of equipment and infection control.
-Lead roles, for example in infection control and safeguarding supported the practice to identify and manage risks and helped ensure information was shared with all team members.
+We saw there were few risk assessments and limited control measures had been put in place where risk assessment had been undertaken as there had been no practice manager for more than six months.
+However lead roles, for example in infection control and safeguarding supported the practice to identify and manage risks and helped ensure information was shared with all team members.

 There were relevant policies and procedures in place to govern activity.
 There was a full range of policies and procedures in use at the practice and accessible to staff on the practice computers and in paper files.
-Staff were aware of the policies and procedures and acted in line with them.
-These included guidance about confidentiality, record keeping, managing violence and aggression, inoculation injuries and patient safety.
+Staff were aware of the policies and procedures and acted in line with them in as far as possible given the provider's constraints at the practice.

+For example they were aware they were not meeting the decontamination policy requirements, or the national essential requirements, in relation to decontamination by not having a verifiable autoclave.
+These included guidance about infection control, confidentiality, record keeping, managing violence and aggression, inoculation injuries and patient safety.
 There was a clear process in place to ensure all policies and procedures were reviewed as required to support the safe running of the service.

-There were monthly practice meetings to discuss practice arrangements and audit results as well as providing time for educational activity.
-We saw minutes from meetings where issues such as complaints, incidents, infection control and patient care had been discussed.
+There had been no monthly practice meetings until the new manager commenced five weeks previously.
+We saw they had implemented regular practice meetings to discuss practice arrangements and audit results as well as providing time for educational activity.
+We saw minutes from a practice meeting held in December 2015 where issues such as complaints, incidents, infection control and patient care had been discussed.